 Have you lost a lost a loved one due to the negligence of another person?

-In the event of a person being fatally injured due to the misconduct of another individual or as a result of a dangerous or defective product malfunctioning, the families and heirs of the deceased may be eligible to file a lawsuit against those who may have been responsible for the death.
+In the event of a person being fatally injured due to the misconduct of another individual or as a result of a dangerous or defective product malfunctioning, the families and heirs of the deceased may be eligible to file a wrongful death lawsuit against those who may have been responsible for their loss.

 With more than $2 BILLION successfully recovered for our clients, GWC’s Chicago wrongful death lawyers can provide the experience and the determination needed to get you the justice that you deserve.

 The unexpected death of a loved one is one of the most difficult events anyone will ever have to endure.
-If that loss is the result of somebody else’s negligence, you may be able to pursue a wrongful death claim or lawsuit against that person and his or her insurance company for financial compensation.
+If that loss is the result of somebody else’s negligence, you may be able to pursue a wrongful death claim or lawsuit against that person and his or her insurance company in order to obtain financial compensation.
 Here are some of the most common causes of wrongful death in the United States.

 Car accidents remain the leading cause of wrongful death across the country.
 Each year, over 40,000 Americans die in car accidents.
-Surviving family members may be able to go after the party or parties at fault for the car accident for damages.
-However, please keep in mind that it may be challenging to identify all of the people who are liable.
+When a fatal crash occurs, the surviving family members may be able to recover financial damages from the party or parties at fault.
+However, please keep in mind that it may be challenging to identify all of the people who are liable for a loved one’s wrongful death.
 In addition to the driver of the vehicle, there may be a separate owner who also bears responsibility.

 Furthermore, if the vehicle was being used for commercial purposes, there may be another company that has contracted that vehicle to transport its goods.
-In cases in which the vehicle is owned by a governmental body, the amount of time that one has to file a lawsuit may be shortened, or other restrictions may apply.
-For example, if the vehicle is owned by the state of Illinois, legal actions must be pursued through the state’s Court of Claims system, which could impose statutory limits on the amount of compensation that can be recovered.
+In cases in which the vehicle is owned by a governmental body, the amount of time available for a plaintiff’s attorney to file a wrongful death lawsuit may be shortened, or other restrictions may apply.
+For example, if the vehicle is owned by the state of Illinois, legal actions must be pursued through the state’s Court of Claims system, which could impose statutory limits on the amount of compensation that can be recovered for a wrongful death action.

 In situations in which a defect in the vehicle was responsible for the wrongful death, the manufacturer of the vehicle and/or the manufacturer of a defective part in that vehicle may be held responsible.
-Given the number of parties that could potentially be accountable for someone’s wrongful death, it is essential to identify and pursue everyone at fault for a fatal car accident in a timely fashion.
-Otherwise, the deceased’s close family members may find themselves forever barred from obtaining proper compensation.
+Given the number of parties that could potentially be accountable for someone’s wrongful death, it is essential to retain a capable attorney who can identify and pursue everyone at fault for a fatal car accident in a timely fashion.
+Otherwise, the deceased’s close family members may find themselves forever barred from obtaining proper compensation for the wrongful death they have suffered.

 Large semi trucks are some of the deadliest vehicles on the road.
 Because of their size and weight, accidents involving trucks often end in fatalities.
 While the average motor vehicle weighs about 2.5 tons, a large tractor-trailer can weigh as much as forty tons.
 If a loved one has been killed in a truck accident, and the accident was caused by the negligent actions of the truck’s operator, a wrongful death claim or lawsuit may be pursued.

 Obtaining adequate compensation for the victims of a semi truck accident can be a difficult task, however.
 In most cases, semi trucks are commercial vehicles, used to transport goods for business purposes.
-Because of the nature of commercial activity, a crash involving a commercial vehicle may be more complex than other motor vehicle accidents.
+Because of the nature of commercial activity, a fatal crash involving a commercial vehicle may be more complex than other motor vehicle accidents resulting in wrongful death.
 This complexity stems from the number of parties that may be involved.

 In addition to the driver of the semi truck and the driver’s employer, very often another company may have hired the commercial transport company to ship its products.
 Other companies may be involved as well.
-As with car accidents, given the number of potential parties involved, it is of the greatest importance to identify and pursue everyone who may be at fault.
+As with car accidents, given the number of potential parties involved, it is of the greatest importance to identify and pursue everyone who may be at fault when a truck accident causes a wrongful death.

 In cases in which the negligent actions of a medical professional or facility result in a fatal illness or injury, the surviving close family members of that person may be able to bring a wrongful death action against the at-fault parties.
 Medication mistakes, anesthesia errors, and surgical mishaps can all cause wrongful death and may be considered medical malpractice.